 Our current research funding has two main goals: making gene therapies safe and effective and developing a personalised approach to treating the disorder.

 Rett has already been reversed in the lab, but before it can be replicated in people we need to make sure the therapies are safe and effective.
 Too much MeCP2 protein can be as bad as too little; the level needs to be ‘just right.’
 Our first research strand is funding the work of Dr Stuart Cobb, who aims to control the amount of MeCP2 delivered by gene therapies very precisely.
 His Edinburgh team is using a range of cutting edge technologies: from ‘big data’ computer science, to gene manipulation and design control mechanisms that allow healthy MeCP2 to be delivered to Rett patients without damaging side-effects.
-Partly because of the work which we have supported through RSRT’s Gene Therapy Consortium, the world’s first gene therapy trial in Rett syndrome is due to begin in the USA in 2019.
-Find out more on the Cobb lab’s website here.
+Work which we have previously supported through RSRT’s Gene Therapy Consortium, led to development of Rett clinical trial protocol by AveXis, a Novartis company.
+Find out more about UK based gene therapy work on the Cobb lab’s website here.

 Since 2017 we have been working with Professor Paramala Santosh’s team at King’s College London to support the implementation of the first UK clinical trials.
 The first trial, for Sarizotan, aimed at treating breathing irregularities, is now near completion with results expected in late